clovesmjunior/AngelAppBase/README.md

 ## To use

-The view files are available in the public folder 'public / `and REST requests are in` / api / *' where you can get all the data.
+The view files are available in the public folder  `public/` and REST requests are in `/api/` where you can get all the data.
 To start a server node must be done as follows:

 ### Node